Paperspace/gradient-cli/README.md

     paperspace-python run myscript.py --project myproject --machineType P5000 \
      --container paperspace/tensorflow-python`

-Alternatively you can use the `paperspace.run()` fuction in code with, a script file name as the first argument:
+Alternatively you can use the `paperspace.run()` fuction in code with a script file name as the first argument:

     import paperspace